The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: A Reinforcement Learning approach

 The loss of efficiency due to imperfect experimental detection can be taken into account by introducing a series of weights and modifying the determination of the moment $M_j$ to

 where $w_i$ represents a per-event weighting function.
-As in the previous sections, also in this case we will uncouple all known detector effects, \emph{i.e.} we assume perfect estimated efficiency, and we entirely identify the weight $w_i$ with the mismodelling of the efficiency under investigation.
-For this study we employ a fast simulation of one million events of $B^0 \to K^{ *0} \mu^+ \mu^-$ decays, with $K^{*0} \to K^+ \pi^-$, obtained with the RapidSim package~\cite{Cowan:2016tnm} where all the reconstructed final state particles are requested to lie within the LHCb acceptance and to have a minimum transverse momentum of $300~\mathrm{MeV}/c^2$.
-Final state radiation effects are simulated with PHOTOS~\cite{Davidson:2010ew}, while final state particles momentum and impact parameter are smeared accordingly to $p$-dependent resolution functions available within the RapidSim package.
-While the generated samples do not take into account all the possible detector effects, they provide an excellent template for the studies illustrated in this paper.
+In general the weight $w_i$ encodes the distorsion occurred to the signal angular distributions due to the finite detector efficiency, which is studied with high accuracy by the different experiments~\cite{LHCb:2020lmf,Wehle:2016yoi,ATLAS:2018gqc,CMS:2017rzx}.
+In the following, however, we will uncouple all known detector effects, \emph{i.e.} as in the previous sections we assume perfect estimated efficiency, and we entirely identify the weight $w_i$ with the mismodelling of the efficiency under investigation.
+Finally, for this study we employ a fast simulation of one million events of $B^0 \to K^{ *0} \mumu$ decays, with $K^{*0} \to K^+ \pi^-$, obtained with the RapidSim package~\cite{Cowan:2016tnm} run under the same conditions described in Sec.~\ref{sec:simulation}.